lgersman/make-recipes-in-different-scripting-languages-demo/sqlite/README.md

 		(id INTEGER PRIMARY KEY AUTOINCREMENT, name STRING, familyname STRING)

 clean:
-	DROP TABLE IF EXISTS foo
+	DROP TABLE IF EXISTS foo;
-	DROP TABLE IF EXISTS data
+	DROP TABLE IF EXISTS data;

 # tell make that these targets are NOT meant to be files/directories
 .PHONY: all create insert import clean import import_data merge_data